-a.
+- a.
 Billinghay Parish Council (hereafter referred to as the Council) is committed to promoting the protection, safety and welfare of children and vulnerable adults in the Community.

-b.
+The policy applies to all staff, councillors, volunteers or anyone working for or on behalf of the Council. - b.
 This policy provides guidance for those who may come across concerns of a safeguarding nature within the context of their work for the Council.
 The policy also seeks to promote effective multi-agency working in light of the Children Act 2004.